Online Lab Submission

 Creating and interpreting graphs is a skill that must be included and cultivated in the general chemistry curriculum.
-As there isn't an expectation that freshmen students possess a working knowledge of Excel, the general chemistry laboratory is the perfect place for students to follow a "guided experience" (described under the More Information link) inside Excel to display their lab data.
-The Chem21Labs program will display a graph of the student's data as an embedded part of the lab report on the webpage . . . . students can "compare" their Excel graph to this Chem21Labs graph as an initial check that they followed the directions provided by their "guide."
+Since there isn't an expectation that freshmen students possess a working knowledge of Excel, the general chemistry laboratory is the perfect place for students to use Excel to display their lab data via a "guided tour" (described under the More Information link).
+The Chem21Labs program displays a graph of the student's data as an embedded part of the lab report on the webpage . . . . students can "compare" their Excel graph to the Chem21Labs graph as an initial check that they followed the directions provided by their "guide."
 Next, the student enters the information they collected during the "tour" . . . . slope, y-intercept, R2, standard deviation . . . . into the Chem21Labs lab report webpage.
-The student receives immediate feedback on the correctness of their values and either continues with the lab submission process or takes a second "guided tour" through Excel.
+The student receives immediate feedback on the correctness of their values and either continues with the lab submission process or takes a second "guided tour" through Excel to remedy any errors.

 In addition to the default plot of y vs. x (where the y vs. x button is enabled), two optional buttons ( 1/y vs. x and ln(y) vs. x ) can be clicked to plot the data as indicated on the button.
 These relationships are helpful in understanding PV = nRT relationships as well as whether a reaction follows 1st or 2nd order kinetics.
 Also, as in the Beer's Law plot shown below, the lab instructor can specify if the trendline must cross the origin.

 Finally, the More Information link (click link below) contains useful information about graphing lab data with Excel.
 This expandable section of text can be collapsed using the Hide Information link (accessible when the section is expanded).

 - Open Excel by clicking on Start, All Programs, Microsoft Office, Microsoft Office Excel